keewillidevnet/CogniPath/README_CiscoDevNet.md

 # CogniPath – CiscoDevNet Early Preview

+> **Note for Cisco Code Exchange Reviewers**
+> This branch (`cisco-devnet`) is licensed under the Cisco Sample Code License to meet Cisco Code Exchange submission requirements.
+> The `main` branch of this repository is licensed under Apache 2.0 to support broader vendor compatibility.
+> Both branches contain the same sanitized, public-facing demonstration code.

 ## Overview
 CogniPath is an intent-driven packet networking platform that augments traditional routing with LM-guided path selection.